libktx/ktx/collections/README.md

 a wildcard import of all **KTX** utilities, you can make sure that you're using the correct extension method implementations.

-IntelliJ allows to mark packages for automatic wildcard import at `Settings > Editor > Code Style > Kotlin > Imports`.
+IntelliJ allows marking packages for automatic wildcard import at `Settings > Editor > Code Style > Kotlin > Imports`.

 ### Usage examples